Last updated on September 5th, 2025 at 03:58 pm

 sfc /scannow

-to open Settings. - Click Windows Update > Advanced options.
+- Go to Settings > Windows Update > Advanced options.

-- Toggle the switch for Receive updates for other Microsoft products to OFF.
+- Toggle Receive updates for other Microsoft products to OFF.

 - Restart your PC.

-- Go back and toggle the switch back ON.
+- Go back and toggle it back ON.

 Method 6: Reset Windows Update Components